-- Visible signs of injury (e.g. scarring). - A change in dress habit that may be intended to disguise injuries (e.g. an unexpected/sudden change to wearing long sleeved tops). - Changes in eating or sleeping habits. - Increased isolation from friends or family; becoming socially withdrawn. - Changes in activity or mood (e.g. becoming more introverted or withdrawn). - Lowering of academic achievement. - Talking or joking about self-harm or suicide. - Abusing drugs or alcohol. - Expressing feelings of failure, uselessness or loss of hope. - Changes in clothing/image.
+- Visible signs of injury (e.g. scarring).

+- A change in dress habit that may be intended to disguise injuries (e.g. an unexpected/sudden change to wearing long sleeved tops).

+- Changes in eating or sleeping habits.

+- Increased isolation from friends or family; becoming socially withdrawn.

+- Changes in activity or mood (e.g. becoming more introverted or withdrawn).

+- Lowering of academic achievement.

+- Loss of interest in hobbies and sports.

+- Talking or joking about self-harm or suicide.

+- Abusing drugs or alcohol.

+- Expressing feelings of failure, uselessness or loss of hope.

+- Changes in clothing/image.

+- Sharp objects amongst personal belongings.

+- Blood staining on clothing.